 - Only one residential unit may be built per section.
-Note: A residential flat may be constructed on the section in addition to the main dwelling, provided that all Council requirements are complied with. - · Sections may not be further subdivided. - All building works must comply with the the required setbacks and recession planes as specified by the district plan and consent notice conditions.
+Note: A residential flat may be constructed on the section in addition to the main dwelling, provided compliance with all Council requirements. - · Sections may not be further subdivided. - All building works must comply with the the required setbacks and recession planes as specified by the district plan and consent notice conditions.
 Refer to section 8.0 for further information.